On Software: Open Source Licenses

 MIT No Attribution License (MIT-0)

-Like the original MIT license, but without an attribution requirement; i.e. one doesn’t have to name, deliver or display the copyright notice or license terms of the original material.
+Like the original MIT license, but without an attribution requirement; meaning that one does not have to name/deliver/display the copyright notice or the license terms of the original material.

 BSD Zero Clause License (0BSD)